 Permits are not to be loaned, traded, sold or transferred.

-Vehicles with valid staff permits may park in alternate staff lots, other than the lot to which they are assigned; after 3:00 p.m.
+Vehicles with valid staff permits may park in alternate staff lots, other than the lot to which they are assigned; after 3:00 p.m. with the exception of B Lot.
+Vehicles with valid staff permits may park in B Lot after 7:00 p.m.
 Vehicles with valid staff permits may park in student parking at any time.

-An EVENING RESERVED (ER) parking permit may be purchased in the Police Department and entitles the holder to park in Staff Reserved lots after 3:00 p.m. at the Santa Rosa Campus.
+An EVENING RESERVED (ER) parking permit may be purchased in the Accounting Office and entitles the holder to park in Staff Reserved lots after 3:00 p.m. at the Santa Rosa Campus.
 An ER permit entitles the holder to park in student parking anytime.